Fire threatening Yosemite's famed grove of giant sequoia trees is still growing

-A growing wildfire in California's Yosemite National Park is "within a couple of miles" of the famed Mariposa Grove of giant sequoia trees, a park official says.
+A wildfire in California's Yosemite National Park still threatens the famed Mariposa Grove of giant sequoia trees, but so far none of the trees has suffered significant damage, fire incident public information officer Robbie Johnson told CNN on Sunday afternoon.

-Scott Gediman, the park's chief spokesperson, told CNN on Sunday that flames from the 1,591-acre Washburn Fire were "very close, they are right around (the grove)."
+The 1,591-acre Washburn Fire "has entered the grove, but the good news is because of prescribed burns and clearing out material on the ground, it's clear in the Mariposa Grove," Johnson said.

+Johnson said fire crews have removed logs, dead trees, branches and undergrowth near the famed trees.

+"And then firefighters did a prescribed burn to clear that out, so what we have is what's like a 'donut hole' and it's safe around it," she said.
+"In fact one ecologist said he was pleased with the way the sequoias are being protected."

-Mariposa Grove is home to more than 500 giant sequoia trees, which can grow to more than 250 feet tall.
+Mariposa Grove is home to more than 500 giant sequoia trees, which can grow to more than 250 feet.
 The grove was founded in 1857 but the trees existed long before that, with some believed to be more than 2,000 years old.

+Earlier Sunday, Scott Gediman, the park's chief spokesperson, told CNN that flames were "very close, they are right around (the grove)."

-Gediman also noted the fire about a mile or two from the park's oldest hotel, the Wawona Hotel, which was established in 1856, according to its website.
+He also said the fire was about a mile or two from the park's oldest hotel, the Wawona Hotel, which was established in 1856, according to its website.
 Park officials have urged people in the Wawona campground and community to evacuate.

 The Washburn Fire began July 7 and doubled in size from Saturday to Sunday, burning near the lower portion of the grove, park officials said earlier.
 A total of 360 fire personnel are working to contain the fire from the ground and air.